teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

        a second live electrode and a second common electrode mounted on said second half in
        spaced relationship with each other;

-       [and so on for 350 more words]
+       [ etc. etc. ]

+<img src="/../images/BioSig-patent.jpg" />

-Its not supposed to be this complicated.
+Patent language is not supposed to be this complicated.
 The Patent Statute requires claims "particularly pointing out and distinctly claiming" the subject matter of the invention.
 35 U.S.C. § 112(b).
 A claim that fails to "particularly" and "distinctly" identify the invention should be "indefinite" and therefore invalid.

-<img src="/../images/BioSig-patent.jpg" />

-## Old Standard: Claim Can be Ambiguous, But Not "Insolubly Ambiguous."
+## Old Rule: Claim Can be Ambiguous, But Not "Insolubly Ambiguous."

 We see so many ambiguous patent claims because the Federal Circuit has been extremely lenient towards patent holders.
 While congress required patents to use language that is "particular" and "distinct", the Federal Circuit allowed patent claim to be ambiguous, but not "insolubly ambiguous."
 This standard encouraged a proliferation of ambiguous patents, made it difficult for startups to enter the marketplace.